ChandlerTayek/CarND-Extended-Kalman-Filter-Project/README.md

 **A Note Regarding Step 11** This step can fail if the bash shell is still referring to an older g++ version.
 To address this, please refer to [this Ask Ubuntu post](https://askubuntu.com/questions/428198/getting-installing-gcc-g-4-9-on-ubuntu/507068#507068).

 #### Docker on Windows
-The best place to start is to follow the instructions above.
 A common pitfall is to not log in to the docker container.
 The first time you run `docker run -it -p 4567:4567 -v 'pwd':/work udacity/controls_kit:latest` the controls_kit may download, but the system may not log you in to the container.
 If you are logged in instead of a `$` prompt, you should see something like this: `root@27b126542a51:/work#`.
 If you are not logged into the container commands such as `apt-get` and `make` will not be recognized, so be sure to execute `docker run -it -p 4567:4567 -v 'pwd':/work udacity/controls_kit:latest` again, if you do not see the correct prompt.

 **Tip regarding port forwarding when running code on vm and simulator on host**